 Two hours later… ding-dong at my door.
 WOW!
 This neighborhood Girl Scout was on it, but she had to be.
 This girl’s goal was to sell 1,000 boxes!
 That’s $3,500 worth of cookies and a huge lesson in managing money.

 Two days later, I received an articulate email from a SECOND GRADER asking me to buy cookies.
-She also sent this great video:

 Are you surprised that so many successful business and career women got their start selling Girl Scout cookies?
 For many girls, including me, selling Girl Scout cookies is their first taste of entrepreneurship.